wadewilliams/wadewilliams/README.md

 ## What Demotivates Me

 - **I don't feel productive after a full day of meetings.** There are _usually_ better things to do.
 Sometimes calls are necessary.
 I don't like them at the beginning of the day, and I don't like them at the end of the day.
 - **I don't react well to learning that you didn't like something I did through the grapevine.** Did I f*ck up?
 Would you please tell me directly so I can fix it?
-When I hear you didn't like something about me, my performance, or my behavior from a third party, I will become disengaged, and I will trust you less.
+When I hear you didn't like something about me, my performance, or my behavior from a third party, I may become disengaged, and I tend to trust you less.
 But, on the other hand, if you are direct with me, I will respond positively to you and appreciate the feedback.
 - **I don't care for people who don't care.** When I notice consistent sub-world-class level operation, I become frustrated.
 It is inaccurate to say this demotivates me.
 I am likely to become more direct, which may be misconstrued as aggressive, in this situation.

 ## My Values (and what I value in others)
 1. **Iteration** Tomorrow will be better than today, and today is better than yesterday.
 The math says that compound interest pays more dividends than short-term efforts.
 2. **Radical Candor** I will challenge you because I care.
-I will be direct in telling you what I think.
-I expect you to tell me what you think directly, as well.
+I will overtly tell you my considered opinion.
+I expect that you will do the same.
 3. **Responsiveness** I do my best to be as responsive as possible - as if I'm in the same room as you.
 I don't expect everyone to be online all the time, but if you are online, I may become annoyed with a non-similar-ish response time to my own [communication preferences](#communication-preferences)
 4. **Transparency** Share your work, early and often.
 If I can't see it, I assume it doesn't exist.
 5. **Trust** We have to trust each other to work well together.